Michiel-Janssen/Road-to-Marching-Cubes/README.md

 The goal of this project is not only to implement Marching Cubes but also to gain a deeper understanding of its applications, mathematical foundations, and performance optimizations.

+## Overview
+Journey started with basic understanding of the marching cube algorithm and implementating some variations of it.
+After that I found out about the computing shader and computing buffer idea, helping out with optimization of the big computations marching cubes will have (Putting CPU calculations on the GPU).

 ## Resources
 Below is a list of papers, articles, and websites that have helped me throughout this journey: